 A yoga pillow would make the perfect addition to both the relaxation and pelvic floor tutorials within the plan.

 Lucy, a yoga teacher specialising in pregnancy yoga, has designed an entire online pregnancy course, after years of teaching women in person.

-The course consists of 10 ‘yoga flows’ – e.g classes – all for different purposes.
-They include an ‘energizer flow’, a ‘bedtime flow’, ‘a late pregnancy flow’, and a ‘morning flow’, for example.
+The course consists of 10 ‘yoga flows’ – e.g classes for all different purposes.
+They include an ‘energizer flow’, a ‘bedtime flow’, ‘a late pregnancy flow’, and a ‘morning flow’.